-Edison, NJ Premises Liability Lawyer
+Premises Liability Lawyer in Edison, NJ

 Understanding Premises Liability Law in Edison

-Premises liability law governs situations where someone suffers injuries on another person’s property due to dangerous or defective conditions.
-New Jersey law requires property owners to provide different levels of care depending on the reason you were on their property at the time of injury.
 Business invitees, which include customers in stores and clients visiting offices, receive the highest level of protection under the law.
 Property owners must regularly inspect their premises, identify potential hazards, and either fix dangerous conditions or provide adequate warnings when repairs cannot be completed immediately.

-Social guests and licensees who have permission to be on the property but provide no economic benefit to the owner still deserve reasonable care.
-Property owners must warn these visitors about known hazards that are not obvious or readily apparent.
 Trespassers generally receive the lowest level of protection, though property owners still cannot willfully injure them or create traps designed to cause harm.
 Understanding your legal status when the injury occurred plays a critical role in determining the strength of your premises liability case and the compensation you may recover.

 Common Types of Premises Liability Cases in Edison